swarup-p/VSD_Physical_Design_Workshop/README.md

 	Note: If tagged folder is used for the openlane flow then make sure that overwrite argument is passed in design setup stage.
 Overwrite argument will overwrite existing data in the runs folder with latest configuaration form config.tcl file.

-Additional commands before synthesis run,
+Additional commands before the synthesis run,

 ![](/snapshots_lab_session/Day4/D4_lab_commands_before_run_synthesis.JPG)

-Synthesis logs to verify that the custom cell is added to the design.
+Check synthesis logs to verify that the custom cell is added to the design.

 ![](/snapshots_lab_session/Day4/D4_lab_custom_cell_addition_to_synthesis.JPG)